cypherpunk-academy/2064/en/054_2064_Where is the LBI.md

 Sigur: "They hide safely in the Tor network, they have their data distributed via hashes on the Internet and use Tails or Cubes OS as their operating system.
 They have nothing better of their own.
 They need free software.
-And then somehow we put a back door in tails and over there we go to their computers."
+And then somehow we put a back door in tails, and over there we go to their computers."

 Lasse: "Are you crazy?
 In Tails, a back door?